arch-of-shadow/aps-mlir/docs/TRANSPILER/HIGH_LEVEL_C_TRANSPILER_GUIDE.md

   function parameters.
 Instead they are rewritten on the fly to index the register-derived base pointer with the appropriate offset.
-- Static scratchpad arrays or scalars that never participate in bursts stay local inside the generated function—stack allocations with zero initialisation replace the previous parameter lifting.
+- Static scratchpad arrays or scalars that never participate in bursts stay local inside the generated function—arrays are declared on the stack (no automatic zero fill) instead of being lifted to parameters.
 - `_burst_read` / `_burst_write` statements disappear from the final C, leaving
   a short comment to signal that the access was folded into pointer arithmetic.
 - `_mem[...]` loads and stores that are anchored on register addresses become